 They’re great for getting the children involved in gardening too, as growth can be seen from one day to the next – how rewarding!

-Get your microgreens started now and you’ll be enjoying them in your special celebration meals all through the festive season.
+Get your microgreens started now and you’ll be enjoying adding them to your meals all the way through to spring.

 What seeds shall I choose?